orbitalchicken/Roadmap/README.md

 pia-manager

 cinnamon:
-  - Even after authorize Samba in gufw, Nemo doesn’t show the local network and machine on it.
-I must manually type smb://user@ip to get in (after workgroup and password) In Mint 18 that was directly available.
   - When in tablet mode (that is, the screen is rotated and covering the keyboard) the RotateWindows key doesn't work anymore...
 It just does nothing...
   - menu-editor: picking a pixmap in /usr/share/pixmaps for a category results in no icon being shown in the menu.
   - Unable to unlock the screensaver via LDAP with libpam-ldap and nscd packages installed pointing to an openldap server.